Lockheed Martin F-35 Lightning II: Armament

-The aircraft can use six external weapons stations for missions that do not require stealth.
+The aircraft can use six external weapons stations for missions that do not require stealth; a configuration dubbed "beast mode" by Lockheed Martin.
 The wingtip pylons each can carry an AIM-9X or AIM-132 ASRAAM and are canted outwards to reduce their radar cross-section.
 Additionally, each wing has a 5000 lb inboard station and a 2500 lb middle station, or 1500 lb for F-35B.
 The external wing stations can carry large air-to-surface weapons that would not fit inside the weapons bays such as the AGM-158 Joint Air to Surface Standoff Missile (JASSM) or AGM-158C LRASM cruise missile.
 An air-to-air missile load of eight AIM-120s and two AIM-9s is possible using internal and external weapons stations; a configuration of six 2000 lb bombs, two AIM-120s and two AIM-9s can also be arranged.
 The F-35 is armed with a 25 mm GAU-22/A rotary cannon, a lighter four-barrel variant of the GAU-12/U Equalizer.
-On the F-35A this is mounted internally near the left wing root with 182 rounds carried; the gun is more effective against ground targets than the 20 mm gun carried by other USAF fighters.
+On the F-35A, this is mounted internally near the left wing root with 182 rounds carried; the gun is more effective against ground targets than the 20 mm gun carried by other USAF fighters.
 In 2020, a USAF report noted "unacceptable" accuracy problems with the GAU-22/A on the F-35A.
 These were due to "misalignments" in the gun's mount, which was also susceptible to cracking.
 These problems were resolved by 2024.
 The F-35B and F-35C have no internal gun and instead can use a Terma A/S multi-mission pod (MMP) carrying the GAU-22/A and 220 rounds; the pod is mounted on the centerline of the aircraft and shaped to reduce its radar cross-section.
 In lieu of the gun, the pod can also be used for different equipment and purposes, such as electronic warfare, aerial reconnaissance, or rear-facing tactical radar.
-The pod was not susceptible to the accuracy issues that once plagued the gun on the F-35A variant, though was apparently not problem-free.
+The pod was not susceptible to the accuracy issues that once plagued the gun on the F-35A variant, though it was apparently not problem-free.